Aleksejs Višņakovs

-Aleksejs Višņakovs (born 3 February 1984 in Riga) is a Latvian football midfielder, who currently plays for SK Super Nova in Latvian First League.
-He is also a member of Latvia national football team.
+Aleksejs Višņakovs (born 3 February 1984 in Riga) is a Latvian former professional footballer who played as a midfielder.
+He was also a member of Latvia national team.

 Club career

 Latvia

 As a youth player Višņakovs played for JFC Skonto.
 Being a promising youngster, in 2001 he was brought to the first team by that time manager Aleksandrs Starkovs.
 It was hard for the young player to fit in the squad, as he played only 2 matches in his first season with the club.
 After the season, he was given away to another club from Riga, this time FK Auda, playing in the Latvian First League.
 Višņakovs played 20 matches for them, scoring his first goal then.
 After showing some pretty good qualities, he was taken back to Skonto Riga and surely didn't disappoint this time.
 He had a long spell with the club that lasted for 5 years, from 2003 till 2008.
 During this time he became well known among the fans and was a vital player in the starting eleven, all in all making 139 appearances and scoring 31 goal.
 In 2009, he left the club, as his contract ended.
 Immediately after leaving, on 13 February 2009, he signed a contract with Skonto Riga rivals FK Ventspils.
 He played there for the next two seasons, also appearing in the UEFA Europa League group stages.
 All in all he played 43 matches, scoring 16 goals, becoming one of the league's top scorers.